-Loufrani started a campaign to highlight happy news stories, and in 1972 published his first Smiley in the paper France-Soir.
-Once again, the Smiley captured the public’s imagination and yearning for happiness.
+Loufrani started a campaign to highlight happy news stories and, in 1972, published his first Smiley in the paper France-Soir.
+Once again, Smiley captured the public's imagination and yearned for happiness.

 But Franklin did something that those before him failed to do.
 He trademarked the design.

 Thus, a brand was born, and the symbol was dubbed the Smiley.

 He launched a company and vowed to "harness the power of positivity” and began the enterprise by selling Smiley T-shirt transfers.
 And frisbees.
 Lots and lots of happy frisbees.

 The concept of licensing, or allowing other companies to use your logo in exchange for a percentage of every sale, wasn’t a popular business model in Europe at that time, and he may have been one of the early entrepreneurs to exploit that space.

 It seems he was French by birth but American at heart.